 Original Rainbow Cone

 Serving up rainbow-colored goodness since 1926, Original Rainbow Cone is a bastion of old-school ice cream lore on Chicago’s far south side.
 Look for the giant rainbow ice cream cone sign gilding the top of the building, then make your way into the comfy, kitschy confines to get your rainbow on.
 The signature dessert is a multi-layered cone striated with chocolate ice cream, strawberry ice cream, Palmer House ice cream (vanilla with cherries and walnuts), pistachio ice cream, and orange sherbet.
 If such a tall cone gives you vertigo, they also offer bowls and ice cream cakes.
-As of last year, you can now you can get the sweet goodness of Original Rainbow Cone at Navy Pier on the South Dock.
+And, now you can get the sweet goodness of Original Rainbow Cone at Navy Pier on the South Dock.

 9233 S. Western Ave.

 Apparently Al Capone had a sweet tooth.
 The legendary Chicago gangster allegedly made frequent stops at Homer’s Homemade Gourmet Ice Cream in Wilmette, where the ice cream parlor has been satisfying dessert cravings for locals, families, travelers (and troublemakers) for upwards of 70 years.
 With one of the largest ice cream menus in the northern suburbs, and thick, decadent ice cream at that, it’s no wonder Homer’s has drawn crowds for generations.
 Flavors range from classics like butter pecan and mint chip to more unique varieties like green tea, prairie berry, and apple cinnamon.
 The dining room itself looks like a bygone cafeteria of sorts, filled with light colors, red chairs, and an open, airy space.